 NZFMR HOSPITALITY OPTIONS

-Exceptional hospitality options are available in our new pit lane suites.
+Exceptional hospitality will be available in our new pit lane suites.
 Enjoy fine food and beverage from the comfort of the shared balcony lounge or book your own corporate suite.
 Direct all early enquiries to Mike Marsden

 The Hampton Downs Motorhome Park can accommodate up to 100 vehicles.
 Motorsport in a motorhome is a great experience and is very popular at major events all over the world.
 Why not grab a motorhome and get to the NZFMR with friends and family.
 A great place to find one is www.mighway.co.nz where you will find every day kiwis putting their motorhomes up for hire on a short term basis at competitive rates.